EXPERT PROMPTING MASTERCLASS

 The Symptom

-The AI just agrees with everything you say or gives you what you asked for without pushback.
+AI agrees with everything or gives what you asked without pushback.

 The Diagnosis

-Root cause: Models are trained to be helpful and agreeable.
-They won't naturally play devil's advocate.
+Root cause: Models trained to be helpful and agreeable.
+Won't naturally play devil's advocate.

 The Fix